cicixgliamici/formal-quantum-validation/docs/PRESENTATION_GUIDE.md

   can differ while measurement probabilities in one basis remain identical.
 - Does operator equivalence certify hardware execution?
 No. Current checks use ideal unitary semantics and defer noise and physical-layout policies.
+- Is the JSON contract already a formal proof?
+No. It states the obligation;
+  numerical execution tests it, while kernel acceptance proves the generated exact equality.
+- Is this a complete Quantum Hoare Logic?
+No. It is a concrete pure-state pre/post fragment, with separate general theorems for selected properties.

 ## Honest limitations and next steps